mugil02/SparkandPython/README.md

         - `demand_prediction`: Spark job for predicting taxi demand.
 - `notebooks/`: This directory contains Jupyter Notebook files for each analysis section.
     - `NYC_spark.ipynb`: Jupyter Notebook for code analysis.
-- `README.md`: This document, providing an overview of the project, its structure, and instructions for reproducing the results.
+- `README.md`: This document, provides an overview of the project, its structure, and instructions for reproducing the results.

 ## Deployment on GCP

-To deploy a Spark cluster on Google Cloud Platform, follow these steps:
+To deploy a Spark cluster on the Google Cloud Platform, follow these steps:

 1. Set up a GCP project and enable necessary APIs.
 2. Create a Dataproc cluster with Spark.